HiveMinds/Code-LatexReportTemplate/README.md

 ![1](./InstructionPictures/a.png)

-4. if you want to work in overleaf (for convenience):
+3. if you want to work in overleaf (for convenience):

-4.a Get a(n) (free) overleaf account at https://www.overleaf.com.
+3.a Get a(n) (free) overleaf account at https://www.overleaf.com.

-4.b In: https://www.overleaf.com/project click: "New project>import from github" and select your (copy/fork of this) repository.
+3.b In: https://www.overleaf.com/project click: "New project>import from github" and select your (copy/fork of this) repository.

 ![1](./InstructionPictures/b.png)

-4.c
+3.c

 ![1](./InstructionPictures/c.png)

-4.d Then, if you have adapted your code, and changed some pictures, or made a table, upload your change back again to your github folder.
-(It also automatically s the code in your report appendices, so no more copy pasting :))

-4.e
+4.a Download your project/report to your computer so that you can change the code or pictures.

 ![1](./InstructionPictures/0.png)

-4.f
+4.b Then, if you have adapted your code, and changed some pictures, or made a table, upload your change back again to your github folder.

 ![1](./InstructionPictures/1.png)

-4.g
+4.c

 ![1](./InstructionPictures/3.png)

-4.h
+4.d

 ![1](./InstructionPictures/4.png)

-4.i
+4.e

 ![1](./InstructionPictures/5.png)